Where to Stay in Chicago First Time: Best Areas

 Humboldt Park in the west is a great place to escape from the press of the city for a while.
 With various sports fields, playgrounds, and gardens set around several ponds, it’s a lovely green space for locals and visitors to relax.

-West Loop is also well-connected public transportation with the Ogilvie Transportation Center and Amtrak’s Union Station.
+West Loop is also well-connected public transportation with the Ogilvie Transportation Center and Amtrak’s Union Station, making it one of the best areas to stay in Chicago without a car.

-Stay in West Loop/West Town if you love food; You are on a budget; You love taking in lots of different cultures; Nightlife is an important aspect of your trip.
+Stay in West Loop/West Town if you love food; You are on a budget; You love taking in lots of different cultures; Nightlife is an important aspect of your trip; you travel without a car;

-Luxury ($$$) Nobu Hotel Chicago This 5-star hotel provides an onsite restaurant, a fitness center, an indoor pool, a 24-hour front desk, a bar, and rooms with air conditioning and free wifi.
-It’s located in close proximity to Oak Street Beach, Willis Tower, Chicago Board of Trade Building, Midway International Airport, and CIBC Theatre.
+Luxury ($$$) Nobu Hotel Chicago, 5-star hotel that has an onsite restaurant, fitness center, indoor pool.
+It’s located in close to Oak Street Beach, Chicago Board of Trade Building, and CIBC Theatre.

-Midrange The Robey ($$) This 4-star hotel is located in the Wicker Park neighborhood, within a short drive by car from the home of the Chicago Bulls – United Center, Lincoln Park Zoo, and Wrigley Field.
-It features rooms with hardwood floors, a flat-screen TV, and a Bluetooth-enabled sound system.
+Midrange The Robey ($$), 4-star hotel, located in the Wicker Park, within a short drive by car from the home of the Chicago Bulls – United Center, Lincoln Park Zoo, and Wrigley Field.

-Budget ($) Hyatt House Chicago West Loop This 3-star hotel offers air-conditioned rooms with free WiFi, a private bathroom, a fitness centre, and an indoor swimming pool.
-It’s also located near main sights such as United Center, Willis Tower, Chicago Board of Trade Building, and the University of Illinois at Chicago.
+Budget ($) Hyatt House Chicago West Loop, 3-star hotel located near main sights such as United Center, Willis Tower, Chicago Board of Trade Building, and the University of Illinois at Chicago.

 🔍MORE HOTELS IN WEST TOWN